Project Z2 - Magnetoelectric Sensor Characterization

 B10 (Magnetoelectric Sensor Systems for Cardiologic Applications) Hardware support.

-Z1 (MEMS Magnetoelectric Sensor Fabrication) ME sensor characterization.
+Z1 (MEMS Magnetoelectric Sensor Fabrication) ME sensor characterization/evaluation and ME cantilever actuator characterization.

 Project-related Publications